ecekurt/Single-Particle-Model-with-Thermal-Model-for-LiFePO4-Li-Ion-battery/README.md

 # Single-Particle-Model-w-Thermal-Model
 Single particle model of LiFePO4-graphite Li-Ion battery including degradation mechanism.
+The partial differential equations that define the Li+ diffusion in the negative and positive electrodes are solved numerically through a finite difference method in Matlab.

 LFP battery parameters and OCV fits are obtained from;